seewiese/Bee-finder/README.md

 <br>
 <br>

 For every epoch, the box-loss, object loss and class loss will be shown.
 Also, the mAP@0.5:0.95 will be depicted, which will increase each epoch while YOLO improves its detecting skills by adjusting weights until no improvement is possible any more.
 If this plateau cannot be found with the epochs you specified within the “train.py” function, repeat the training by increasing the number of epochs.
-All results of the run will be saved in a results.csv document within <em>bee-finder/runs/train/exp</em>.
+All results of the run will be saved in a csv document within <em>bee-finder/runs/train/exp</em>.
 <br><br>
 The best weights will be saved in the weights folder.
 <br>